ibm-cloud-docs/solution-tutorials/users-teams-applications.md

 # Best practices for organizing users, teams, applications

-This tutorial gives an overview of the concepts available in IBM Cloud to manage identity and access management and how they can be implemented to support the multiple development stages of an application.
+This tutorial gives an overview of the concepts available in {{site.data.keyword.cloud_notm}} to manage identity and access management and how they can be implemented to support the multiple development stages of an application.

 {:shortdesc}

 ## Objectives
 {: #objectives}

-* Learn about Identity and Access Management and Cloud Foundry access models
+* Learn about {{site.data.keyword.iamlong}} and Cloud Foundry access models
 * Configure a project with separation between roles and environments
 * Setup continuous integration